Trout in the Classroom

 Trout in the Classroom (TIC) is a nation-wide educational program that allows students and teachers to experience the life-cycle of a trout.
 TIC is tied to the standards for 4th and 5th grades, although it currently takes place in classrooms ranging from 3rd grade to high school throughout Nevada.
 Trout in the Classroom is designed to teach students about the science, art, recreation and other values of fish and aquatic life through classroom observation and hands-on activities.
 [NDOW]

 In cooperation with the Nevada Department of Wildlife, the River Wranglers, and others, we support local teachers participating in the Nevada TIC program to help them ensure their students have a great egg-to-release experience.
-Our service area includes all of Douglas County and portions of adjacent Nevada counties.
+Our service area includes all of Douglas County and portions of adjacent Nevada counties, as well as the eastern Alpine County in California.
 Educators in our service area who are interested in this program (or related activities) are encouraged to contact us at youth@hsfc.us to learn more about the program and our services.

 Our Trout in the Classroom services, as well as our youth programs, are free!